ASBench: Image Anomalies Synthesis Benchmark for Anomaly Detection: Result and Discussions

 \subsubsection{Implications and Future Challenges}

 Although the diversity, complementarity, and robustness of different methods are advantages of hybrid approaches, selecting optimal combination of methods and adjusting their weights remains a complex optimization problem.
-The significant improvement in pixel-level performance when AnomalyDiffusion is incorporated highlights necessity of including high-quality pixel-level samples in anomaly synthesis.
-In other words, it is worth exploring anomaly synthesis methods that operate at both image-level and pixel-level.
+The significant improvement in pixel-level performance when AnomalyDiffusion is incorporated highlights necessity of including high-quality pixel-level samples.
+In other words, it is worth exploring anomaly synthesis methods that operate at both image and pixel level.